Kursk: Burning Tigers

-Mike Perryman has mastered that art.
-Burning Tigers plays really well, and has many of the more forgiving scenarios in the series: with so many tanks in your order of battle, you can afford to lose a few and still complete your mission.
+While Burning Tigers plays really well, it also has many of the more forgiving scenarios in the series: with so many tanks in your order of battle, you can afford to lose a few and still complete your mission.
 Losing one or two units isn’t usually catastrophic, since you’ve got a lot more of them.
 Since I’m really good at losing the most important piece on the board on the very first turn of the game, I really like the “hordes of armor” scenarios.
-John Stafford continues his fine run of development work; the scenarios are smooth and really show off the new rules set.

-With all that said, there’s still a game box filled with wonderful toys.
-Speaking of the box, it’s our standard 2-inch-deep black box with a very fine painting wrapped around it, by I.M.
+The Playbook edition retains the cover painting by I.M.
 Penteshina from the Military Medical Museum of St. Petersburg.
 It depicts Hero of the Soviet Union Valeria Gnarovskaya, a medical orderly from the 244th Red Banner Rifle Division.
 Defending her aid station from the Hitlerites attempting to massacre the wounded within, she killed 28 German soldiers before throwing herself under a German tank while clutching a bundle of grenades.

 And on those near-perfect game pieces are lots and lots of tanks.
-The Red Army of Workers and Peasants relies on large numbers of their workhorse T-34/76, most of them the new Model C with a few of the older Model B still on hand.
-They also bring along T-70 light tanks, Su-122 and Su-6 assault guns, and some American-made Grant tanks provided via Lend-Lease (the so-called “Coffin for Seven Brothers”).
+The Red Army of Workers and Peasants relies on vast numbers of their workhorse T-34/76, most of them the new Model C with a few of the older Model B still on hand (Model C has better armor).
+They also bring along T-70 light tanks (these aren’t worth much), Su-122 and Su-76 assault guns, and some American-made Grant tanks provided via Lend-Lease (the so-called “Coffin for Seven Brothers”).
 There’s a small contingent of Soviet Guards too, mostly infantry and heavy weapons troops but bringing along some of their powerful multiple-launch rocket batteries.